arc-instruments/arc2control/docs/overview.rst

 massive parallel testing of devices with arbitrary interconnections.
 It can achieve sub-100 ns pulsing across 20 V of voltage.

-You are reading this document because you recently acquired an ArC TWO.
-This guide will cover installation, firmware management and basic usage.
-It is mainly intended for end-users but there's separate :doc:`developer's guide
+This guide will cover installation, firmware management and basic usage of the ArC TWO graphical interface.
+It is mainly intended for end-users but there's separate :doc:`developer's guide </api_modules>` if you want to start building upon the ArC TWO GUI platform.

-</api_modules>` if you want to start building upon the ArC TWO platform.
+This guide *does not* cover general information, hardware or protocol documentation on the ArC TWO itself.
+Please see our introductory `User's Guide`_ for that.

 Minimum system requirements
 ---------------------------